paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution-legacy.md

 This describes the legacy, backwards-compatible version of the Statement Distribution subsystem.

-**Note:** All the legacy V1 code was extracted out to a `legacy_v1` module of the `statement-distribution` crate, which doesn't alter any logic.
-V2 peers also run `legacy_v1` and communicate with V1 peers using V1 messages and with V2 peers using V2 messages.
-Once the v3 runtime upgrade goes through on all networks, this `legacy_v1` code will no longer be triggered and will be vestigial and can be removed.
+**Note:** All the V1 (legacy) code was extracted out to a `legacy_v1` module of the `statement-distribution` crate, which doesn't alter any logic.
+V2 (new protocol) peers also run `legacy_v1` and communicate with V1 peers using V1 messages and with V2 peers using V2 messages.
+Once the runtime upgrade goes through on all networks, this `legacy_v1` code will no longer be triggered and will be vestigial and can be removed.

 ## Overview